DF Helicopters DF334

 The DF Helicopters DF334 is a two-seat, single-engine light utility helicopter in development by Dragon Fly Helicopters in Northern Italy.
 The DF 334 is a development of the Dragon Fly 333, developed by archaeologists and filmmakers Angelo and Alfredo Castiglioni in the 1980s.
 The DF334 has a larger, full composite cabin, a Rotax 914 4-stroke turbocharged engine, a governor fuel control, and an advanced Electronic Flight Instrument System.
 The helicopter is intended for both amateur and professional pilots.

-DF Helicopters was acquired in 2010 by the Swiss Avio International Group.
+At the beginning of 2024, DF Helicopters was acquired by SD Aviation Srl, along with all licensing rights.
+The current models, identified as DF334, and their unmanned versions equipped with original software, are now produced by SD Aviation Srl in Mornago, VA, Italy.